Doubly infinite residual neural networks: a diffusion process approach: Infinitely deep ResNets' gradient

 \end{theorem}

-When $\phi''(0) = 0$, the dynamics of \cref{eq:jacobian_resnet_fc} are known as the (right, time-changed) stochastic exponential of $W$ \citep{protter2005stochastic} which here defines a non-explosive process.
-Moreover, it turns out that $J(x_t,x_0)$ is invertible and we can find the SDE determining the evolution of its inverse.
+We require the matrix SDE \cref{eq:jacobian_resnet_fc} to be non-explosive.
+This is for instance the case when $\phi''(0)$ and $\psi$ is the identity function.
+See also \cref{rem:explosion} in \cref{sec:residual_diffusions_sub1}.
+As long as \cref{eq:jacobian_resnet_fc} is not explosive, $J(x_t,x_0)$ is invertible and we can find the SDE determining the evolution of its inverse.